Alvin-Zilverstand/Tralalero_lang/README.md

 *   `fibonacci.tralla`: Demonstrates loops and function calls (note the return value limitation).
 *   `string_manipulation.tralla`: Shows string concatenation.

+## Implementation Details (For Developers)

+This section provides a brief overview of how the Tralalero_lang interpreter is structured and some of the design choices and challenges encountered during its development.

+### Interpreter Core

+The interpreter is implemented in `src/main.rs` as a single-pass, line-by-line parser and executor.
+It reads the `.tralla` file content, splits it into lines, and then processes each line sequentially.

+### Parsing Strategy

+*   **Line-by-Line Processing:** The interpreter reads and executes code one line at a time.
+*   **Comment Stripping:** Before processing, each line is checked for `//` (single-line comments), and any content after `//` is removed.
+*   **Whitespace Splitting:** Commands and arguments are primarily parsed by splitting the line by whitespace.
+This simplicity leads to some of the known limitations, particularly with string literals containing spaces.
+*   **Semicolon Trimming:** Trailing semicolons (`;`) are trimmed from expressions and variable names during parsing to ensure correct value retrieval and storage.

+### Variable Handling

+Variables are stored in a `HashMap<String, String>`, where the key is the variable name and the value is its string representation.
+Numeric values are converted to strings before storage and parsed back to `f64` when used in arithmetic operations or comparisons.

+### Arithmetic and Expression Evaluation

+*   **`let` Keyword:** The `let` keyword handles both direct variable assignments (e.g., `let x = 10;`) and simple binary arithmetic expressions (e.g., `let sum = a + b;`).
+*   **`get_value` Function:** This helper function attempts to parse a given string as an `f64` literal.
+If it fails, it checks if the string corresponds to a variable name and, if so, attempts to parse the variable's string value as an `f64`.
+*   **Limited Expression Parsing:** The current arithmetic parsing within `let` is limited to `operand operator operand`.
+More complex expressions require a more sophisticated parsing algorithm (e.g., shunting-yard or abstract syntax tree generation), which is not yet implemented.

+### Function Call Mechanism

+*   **Function Definition (`Lirili Larila`):** Functions are stored with their name, argument list, and the start/end program counter (PC) lines of their body.
+*   **Function Call (`Trippi Troppi`):** When a function is called, a new local scope (a cloned `HashMap` of variables) is created.
+Arguments are passed by value into this local scope.
+The interpreter then executes the lines within the function's body.
+*   **No Return Value Propagation:** A significant current limitation is that functions do not return values to the calling scope.
+Any `return` statements within a function only terminate its execution; the value is not captured or made available to the caller.
+This means functions primarily serve for side effects (e.g., printing).

 ## Development

 Tralalero_lang is an ongoing project.
 Contributions and suggestions are welcome!